knative/eventing/docs/registry/README.md

 `dev.knative.source.github.pull_request`, source `my-other-user/my-other-repo`, for the `default` Broker in the `default` namespace, and with owner `github-source-sample`.

-Note that the `Cluster Configurator` is the person in charge of taken care of authentication-related matters.
+Note that the `Cluster Configurator` is the person in charge of taking care of authentication-related matters.
 E.g., if a new `Event Consumer` wants to listen for events from a different GitHub repo, the `Cluster Configurator` will take care of the necessary secrets generation, and new Source instantiation.